ai-multiply/bursty_dynamics/docs/index.rst

       API Reference
       ^^^

-      Detailed description of the functions and modules in bursty_dynamics.
+      Detailed description of the functions and modules in Bursty Dynamics.

       +++